GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 # Motivation
 [motivation]: #motivation

 The rustdoc source code pages (the ones you end up on when clicking on the `source` links) are a feature that allows one to easily take a look at an item implementation, whether it is by curiosity on how it works or for checking some technical details.
+Having a great documentation doesn't prevent users to want to actually see how the code looks like.

 However, the Rust language uses a lot indirections, making it difficult to find an information if it is not on the page the user is already on, limiting the usefulness of the source code pages.